clandais/flare-survivors/Articles/Part 2/part2.md

 > If you haven't read part 1 yet, you can find it [here](https://dev.to/clandais/unity-game-architecture-part-1-4a9j).
 >
 > As I was thinking about the next part of this series, I realized that having access to the full source code of the project would be a great way to illustrate the concepts I'm talking about...
-> I cannot just share Bill's source code, so I decided to create a new project, with a similar architecture, but with a different game : **Flare Survivors**.
+> I cannot just share Bill's source code, so I decided to create a new project, with a similar architecture, but with a different game : **Flare Survivors** so you can follow along and see the code in action here : [clandais/flare-survivors](https://github.com/clandais/flare-survivors).

 <!-- TOC -->
 <a name="adding-messages-to-the-pipe"></a>